Career Management Team

 Joshua Crofts

-Josh is one of our careers advisers, working with the Schools of Classics, English, Earth and Environmental Sciences, and Geography and Sustainable Development.
+Josh is one of our careers advisers and works with the Schools of Classics, English, Earth and Environmental Sciences, Geography and Sustainable Development, and Philosophical, Anthropological and Film Studies.
 He is also jointly responsible for delivering research postgraduate and early career contract research staff careers provision, and for overseeing the University's Spotlight Award.

 Previously, Josh worked at the University as an Information Officer within the Careers Centre and as a Web Content Editor and Trainer within Digital Communications.

-Josh was awarded a BA (Hons) in Ancient History and Greek in 2013 from the University of Wales Trinity Saint David and an MLitt in Greek in 2014 from St Andrews.
-He completed his PhD in Classics at St Andrews in 2022.
+Josh was awarded a BA (Hons) in Ancient History and Greek in 2013 from the University of Wales Trinity Saint David and an MLitt in Greek in 2014 from St Andrews, completing his PhD in Classics at St Andrews in 2022.
+He is currently completing a PGDip in Career Education, Information and Guidance in Higher Education at the University of Warwick.

 Careers Adviser